xiaohan2012/xiaohan2012.github.io/_posts/2015-09-22-pgm-4-message-passing.md

 Viterbi decoding can be done via MAP inference, replacing \\(\sum\\) with \\( \max\\) and keep the back pointers.

 **Q**: How to view this procedure in terms of junction tree algorithm?

+## Disclaimer

+Some portions of the content are directly taken from the [slides](http://www.cs.cmu.edu/~epxing/Class/10708-14/lectures/lecture5-BP.pdf) of CMU Probabilistic Graphical Model, 2014 by Eric Xing